ColoradoChristianUniversity/CIS-230-SP25/Ethics/Gabe/Week 14.md

 #### Script

-**Me:** "I don't like where this tool is being headed towards.
+**Me:** "I don't like where this tool is headed.
 I am thinking of stepping away for good."

 **Coworker:** "Are you sure?
-That's a lot of years of work that you could be throwing away."
+That's a lot of years of work you could be throwing away."

 **Me:** "Yeah, but this isn't what I signed up for and I don't feel good about it."